vrtulka23/scinumtools3/README.md

 The parsed environment remains available throughout the application, so the same validated parameters can be passed between its components.

+An evaluated environment can be saved in the DIPH5 HDF5 format for later use or exchange, or generated as native C++, C, Fortran, Rust, or Julia parameters and as JSON or YAML data files for applications that should not parse DIPL at run time.

 Use the PUQ and DIP APIs from C++: